JonnyC02/Shoutout/README.md

 ![Media URL selected](./src/assets/examples/ImportedUrl.JPG)

 ### Bugs
-- Currently the media player playback jitters slightly when the microphone is not muted/completely silent, even if less than the video volume.
-(This is also a feature because its disfunctional)
+- Currently the media player playback jitters slightly when the microphone is not muted/completely silent, this is due to the mic for a instance being detected as a loud noise, then the next instance not.
+To fix this we would need to implement a buffer to smooth out the mic input, as we did with video audio.

 ## 🚀 Getting Started